fwd/nano-blog/articles/setup-nano-currency-work-server.md

 - author: @nano2dev
 - price: 0.0133
 - address: @development
-- preview: This demo guide should work on most virtual servers and home GPUs.
 -----

 This guide should work on virtual servers and home GPUs.